top of page

 Credit: Parlament Montenegro / I. Sljivancanin

-Key aspects citizens' assembly of Montenegro
+Key aspects - Citizens' Assemblies of Montenegro

 1. Deliberative Process: Citizens were selected randomly to participate in discussions.
 The aim was to ensure diverse representation and bring together different perspectives from across society.